 The 100% owned East Kemptville Tin-Indium Project is located 55 km northeast of Yarmouth, Nova Scotia, Canada.
 The property consists of an exploration licence covering 1,165 hectares (2,880 acres).
 East Kemptville was an operating tin mine from 1985-1992 and was North America's only large primary tin producer, before closing prematurely in 1992 due to a collapse in tin prices.
-Increasing global demand for tin and tightening supplies has resulted in dramatically improved tin prices (now trading at all time highs of over US\$42,000/tonne), creating an opportunity for Avalon to re-activate the site initially by processing a large stockpile of low-grade tin mineralization using low-impact sensor-based ore-sorting technology.
+Increasing global demand for tin and tightening supplies has resulted in significantly improved tin prices of over US\$26,000/tonne, creating an opportunity for Avalon to re-activate the site initially by processing a large historical stockpile of tin ore using low-impact sensor-based ore-sorting technology.